FranciscoMoretti/site/content/code-tips/command-query-separation-cqs.md

 ### 👎 Cons
 - **Potential performance overhead**: Depending on the implementation, separating commands and queries may introduce additional overhead due to the need for separate method invocations. 🐌
 - **Code Duplication**: Separating actions and queries may result in code duplication if similar logic is required for both.
-However, this can be mitigated through appropriate abstractions and code reuse techniques. 🔁
+However, this can be handled with good abstractions and code reuse techniques. 🔁

 ## Examples